Blogs

 As of January 2023, the group has trained over 40,000 independent smallholders and over 370 VEO trainers, representing a combined total of over 84,500 hectares of land.

-Rob Nicholls, General Manager of Programs and Projects, Musim Mas said, “There are an estimated 3 – 4 million smallholder farmers in Indonesia.
+Said Rob Nicholls, General Manager of Programs and Projects, Musim Mas, “There are an estimated 3 – 4 million smallholder farmers in Indonesia.
 The nation is the largest producer of the commodity which is used globally in just about everything around us- as much as half of packaged goods in the supermarkets.[6]
 While Smallholders do not supply directly to Musim Mas, the group will continue growing its training program for Smallholders and Village Extension Officers, as it considers small farmers key to achieving sustainability across the palm oil industry.”

 [2] RSPO: Roundtable on Sustainable Palm Oil